Zhen3r/Waders/README.md

 - Detailed migration routes and their travel time.
 - Basic informations about this species.
-- The rapid changing (land cover / pollution) of their habitats from ~2000 to ~2020 using raster dataset from *google earth engine*.
+- The rapid changing (land cover) of their habitats from ~2000 to ~2020 using raster dataset from *google earth engine*.
 - The relationship between wind and migration.
 - Migration data visualization including speed and time.
 - (If applicable) Population size and conservation status.

 ### Goal

-* Increase interest in birds and emphasize the need and effectiveness of environmental protection。
+* Increase interest in birds and emphasize the need and effectiveness of environmental protection.

 ### Users